Cirkit Designer Logo

 Pin Configuration and Descriptions

 The Arduino Mega 2560 Pro Mini has a rich set of pins for various functionalities.
-Below is a summary of the pin configuration:
+Below is the pin configuration:

 Usage Instructions